Gethsemane Lutheran Church: Architecture

-The Gethsemane Lutheran Church sanctuary building is a rectangular two-story hall of tan bricks atop a limestone foundation and basement with a gray pressed tin roof, featuring a square bell tower and steeple rising another story higher from the center front.
-The building is designed in a Gothic revival style, with brick buttresses and cornices and tall lancet windows with brick hood moulds.
-The church's designing architect was August Swenson, and its builder was Fredric Reichow, with S. A. Carlson as contractor.
+The Gethsemane Lutheran Church sanctuary building is a rectangular two-story hall constructed of tan brick atop a limestone foundation and basement, with a gray pressed tin roof.
+It features a square bell tower and steeple that rises an additional story from the center front.
+Designed in the Gothic Revival style, the building includes brick buttresses, cornices, and tall lancet windows with brick hood moulds.
+The church was designed by architect August Swenson and built by Fredric Reichow, with S. A. Carlson serving as contractor.

 The sanctuary building has a rectangular plan oriented east-to-west, with the main facade and tower on the east and an apse on the west.
-The main entrance is in the base of the projecting steeple, in the form of a Gothic arch with a stained-glass transom window above paneled wood double doors.
+The main entrance, located at the base of the projecting steeple, features a Gothic arch with a stained-glass transom window above paneled wood double doors.
 The second level of the tower features a stained-glass lancet window and is topped by a cornice.
-Above the cornice, a hipped roof narrows the tower to an octagonal Carpenter Gothic cupola and belfry, topped by a conical roof terminating in a cross-shaped finial.
+Above the cornice, a hipped roof narrows the tower into an octagonal Carpenter Gothic cupola and belfry, which is topped by a conical roof with a cross-shaped finial.

 The north and south faces of the building each display five parallel stained-glass lancet windows separated by brick buttresses.
 The entrance arch and all the windows include brick hood moulds.
-The exterior bricks for the building were salvaged from the ruins of the second (1852) Texas State Capitol, which burned in 1881, and the main doors were taken from the University of Texas at Austin's Old Main building in the 1930s when it was demolished to make way for the current Main Building.
+The exterior bricks of the building were salvaged from the ruins of the second (1852) Texas State Capitol, which burned in 1881.
+Additionally, the main doors were salvaged from the University of Texas at Austin's Old Main building when it was demolished in the 1930s to make way for the current Main Building.

 Luther Hall

-Luther Hall is a two-story rectangular hall of brick and limestone on a concrete foundation, situated immediately to the west of the sanctuary.
-The hall was designed in a Modern Movement style, with simple symmetrical lines.
-The main facade features a recessed entry with double doors and a transom (recalling the sanctuary's main entry) beneath a stepped parapet bearing a medallion representing the coat of arms of Martin Luther.
+Luther Hall is a two-story rectangular building constructed of brick and limestone on a concrete foundation, situated immediately to the west of the sanctuary.
+The hall was designed in a Modern Movement style, characterized by its simple, symmetrical lines.
+The main facade features a recessed entry with double doors and a transom (similar to the sanctuary's main entry), beneath a stepped parapet adorned with a medallion representing the coat of arms of Martin Luther.